 2 The index of change in credit conditions and demand, ranges from -100 to 100.
 100 indicates that 100% of respondents perceive a significant improvement in the trend, while the Index -100 indicates that 100% of respondents perceive a significant deterioration.
 0 means that the trend has not changed compared to the previous quarter.
-2023Q1 indicates the expectations over the first quarter of 2023 of representatives of the banking sector.
+2023Q2 indicates the expectations over the second quarter of 2023 of representatives of the banking sector.

-sector do not expect significant changes in non-interest rate conditions in the next quarter.
-As for interest rate conditions, slight tightening was mainly driven by increase in monetary policy rates by Federal Reserve Bank and European Central Bank.
-In particular, according to the data available to the National Bank, in December, relative to September, the interest rate on large business loans issued in national currency within the month did not change significantly and equaled to 14.4%.
-As for foreign currency loans, in December compared to September, the interest rate for euro-denominated corporate loans increased by 1.0 pp to 8.4%, while the interest rates on corporate loans issued in USD increased by 1.9 pp and equaled 10.7%.
+USD (see Figure 3).
+Representatives of the banking sector do not expect significant changes in non-interest rate conditions in the next quarter.

+According to the data available to the National Bank, in March, relative to December, the interest rate on large business loans issued in national currency within the month did not change significantly and equaled to 14.5%.
+As for foreign currency loans, in March, compared to December, the interest rate for corporate loans issued in euro and USD decreased to 7.9% and 9.7%, respectively.
 For SME loans, the interest rates on national currency loans did not change significantly and amounted to 14.6%.
-While for the SME loans issued in euro and USD, interest rates increased slightly and stood at 6.7% and 7.6%, respectively (see Figure 3).
-According to the credit conditions survey, interest rate conditions tightened for fixed interest rate loans issued in foreign currency.
+While for the SME loans issued in USD interest rate increased by 0.7 pp and equaled 8.2%.
+Moreover, for euro-denominated loans interest rate increased by 0.4 pp to 7.1% (see Figure 3).
+According to survey, interest rate conditions tightened for fixed interest rate loans issued in foreign currency.
 Representatives of the banking sector expect slight increase in interest rate conditions for business loans issued in foreign currency in the next quarter.